timob0/jornada-config/README.md

 How to use:
 -----------
 1. Burn your ARM Devuan Distribution for the Jornada 720 to a storage card
+  - Download the latest image from here: https://app.sugarsync.com/iris/wf/D4898663_09915533_66697#cGFnZUlkPXdlYmxpbmtzJmlzV2VibGlua3NGb2xkZXI9dHJ1ZSZpc0l0ZW1SZWZyZXNoQWxsb3dlZD10cnVlJnVzZXJJZD0tMSZjdXJyZW50T3duZXJJZD05MzQzMTE4JmN1cnJlbnRGb2xkZXJJZD01NDQ2MDA4OF8xMTE0MiZjdXJyZW50Rm9sZGVyTmFtZT1hLURldkpvcm5hZGE3MjAmd2VibGlua0lkPUQ0ODk4NjYzXzA5OTE1NTMzXzY2Njk3JnRva2VuVGltZT0xNjMzODg4NTI3NTk3JmNzcmZ0b2tlbj00MDI0MGQ3Ni1kMTI1LTQ3OTItYTA0Zi1hZjUwMjc1MTE5ZmImbW9kZT0=
+  - Then insert our memory card and find its device, under Linux do `lsblk` to find it
+  - Burn the image, under Linux: `unzip -p image.zip | dd of=/dev/sdX bs=1M progess=status` where `/dev/sdX` is your memory card device
 2. Mount the storage card on your desktop Linux-PC under a QEMU container:
   - Install supporting packages if you don't have yet:
-  - `sudo apt install qemu binfmt-support qemu-user-static systemd-container busybox`
+  - `sudo apt install qemu binfmt-support qemu-user-static systemd-container`
   - Mount the card:
   - `sudo systemd-nspawn -D /media/user/cardname`
     - where _user_ is your username and _cardname_ is the particular mountpoint of the storage card